mainwp/mainwp/CONTRIBUTING.md

-# How To contribute to MainWP
+# How to contribute to MainWP

 Community made patches, localizations, bug reports and contributions are always welcome.
 Your help making it even more awesome will be greatly appreciated :)